BIN315 Selected Topics in Functional Genomics

 GENERAL COMPETENCE: The students will be able to perform reproducible analysis of data generated within functional genomics and be equipped to modify relevant methods when new datatypes emerge in the future.

-One lecture per week (two hours).
-Two supervised computer lab per week (four hours).
-One project assignment with written report and/or oral presentation.
+One lecture/group discussion per week (two hours).
+Two supervised computer labs per week (four hours).
+Weekly hand-ins and a semester project.

 Active use of Canvas.